-Exclusions: Unavailable to students with credit for HIST380, COMM380 or HERT350.
+Unavailable to students with credit for HIST380, COMM380 or HERT350.

-An overview of museum and heritage institutions over the past two centuries and how different nations, communities, and cultures interpret their history to the general public.
+Cross-listed with COMM3120 An overview of museum and heritage institutions over the past two centuries and how different nations, communities, and cultures interpret their history to the general public.